discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-Now when you try to use the kick command, you'll get the appropriate response which will also prevent your bot from throwing an error.
+Now when you try to use the kick command inside a DM, you'll get the appropriate response which will also prevent your bot from throwing an error.

 ![guild command inside DMs](https://i.imgur.com/TiDpsVH.png)